-It’s hard to imagine a cat with an eating disorder, but they are more common than we realise.
+It is hard to imagine a cat with an eating disorder, but they are more common than most pet owners realise.
 Changes in eating habit can often be an early sign that the cat is not well and should see a veterinarian.

 Anorexia is a loss of appetite and occurs secondary to an underlying disease or disorder.
 One of the most common causes of anorexia is nausea which has many pathologies.
 The age of the cat as well as accompanying symptoms may give a clue to the cause.
 Cat flu occurs more frequently in young kittens and can cause nasal congestion and a loss of smell which affects the cat’s appetite.
 Nausea in older cats can be a manifestation of chronic kidney disease or cancer.

 Pseudoanorexia is a condition in which the animal is hungry but is unable to eat due to oral pain.

 Polyphagia is an increase in appetite which differs to overeating as there is an underlying medical cause such as hyperthyroidism, acromegaly, Cushing’s disease, malabsorption, intestinal worms, diabetes, pregnancy and lactation.
 Certain medications such as corticosteroids can also lead to an increase in appetite.

 Depending on the cause, the cat may gain or lose weight.

 Pica is an eating disorder in which the cat eats non-food items such as hair ties and clothing.
 The word Pica comes from the Latin word for magpie, a bird which is known to eat almost anything.
 There is a higher incidence of pica in oriental breeds which suggests a genetic component, nutritional imbalances have also been implicated.
 Kittens are also at increased risk as they tend to explore the world with their mouth.